nickeldan/reap/README.rst

 Building REAP
 =============

 Shared and static libraries are built using make.
-Adding "debug-yes" to the make invocation will disable optimization and build the libraries with debugging symbols.
+Adding "debug=yes" to the make invocation will disable optimization and build the libraries with debugging symbols.

 You can also include REAP in a larger project by including make.mk.
 Before doing so, however, the